This trade organization represents the growing industry of companies offering loans online.

-With all the controversy surrounding short-term loans these days, it can be hard to know if the terms you’re getting are fair.
-If you are considering going through an online lender, make sure they are members of the Online Lenders Alliance (OLA).
-This is a great way to ensure that you are finding trustworthy lenders.
+Under the controversy that surrounds short-term loans these days, it can be hard to know if the terms you’re getting are fair.
+As you consider online lenders, you might want to see if they belong to the Online Lenders Alliance (OLA).

 What does the Online Lenders Alliance do?